videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.0.x/api/sdk-reference/participant-class/properties.md

 - type: [`Map<String, Stream>`](https://api.flutter.dev/flutter/dart-core/Map-class.html)

 - It will represents the stream for that particular participant who has joined the room.
-Steam could be `audio` , `video` or `share`.
+Stream could be `audio` , `video` or `share`.

 ---